 - Will localities be able to over-build existing incumbent networks – even if they are not future-proof? – if no, to what extent will digital infrastructure fully cover the locality?
 Will all have access to online health, education, workforce development, smart community services, etc.?

-- Does local leaders understand why some individuals and businesses do not take advantage of what broadband is already available?
-Does the locality have strategies and eligible funding to bridge digital divides to bring everyone online and to maximize community benefits from broadband investments?
+- Do local leaders understand why some individuals and businesses do not take advantage of what broadband is already available?
+Does the locality have strategies and eligible funding to bridge digital divides, to bring everyone online, and to maximize community benefits from broadband investments?

 For those localities that know they have broadband problems, but struggle to find a path forward – especially when potentially large investments are needed … there is an alternative strategy.
 Localities need to answer key questions on how to solve their broadband needs:

 - Where are the broadband gaps and where are the greatest needs in our locality?

 - How is the lack of broadband affecting our businesses and residents?

 - What technologies make sense to address our broadband gaps?
 Are we committed to solutions that meet current and long term needs?
 What investments are needed?

 - Will our broadband problem be solved by the private sector service providers?
 Are there areas of interest and opportunity for private sector providers for accelerating network build-out to our unserved and underserved areas?